juangamella/causal-chamber/README.md

 The code to reproduce the case studies in the original paper can be found in the separate [paper repository](https://github.com/juangamella/causal-chamber-paper).

-See also the [separate repository](https://github.com/juangamella/causal-chamber-package) for the `causalchamber` [package](https://github.com/juangamella/causal-chamber-package), which allows you to directly download datasets to your Python code, load ground-truth graphs, and use the physical simulators of the chambers.
+See also the [separate repository](https://github.com/juangamella/causal-chamber-package) for the `causalchamber` [package](https://github.com/juangamella/causal-chamber-package), which allows you to directly download datasets to your Python code, load ground-truth graphs, access the remote API, and use the physical simulators of the chambers.

 ## Need help?